Alaittin Kirtisoglu

 Ph.D.
 Candidate in Applied Mathematics · Illinois Institute of Technology

 I'm a fifth-year Ph.D. student in Applied Mathematics at IIT, a member of the Discrete Applied Mathematics Group, and a Teaching Assistant.
 My research lies at the intersection of graph theory, algorithmic optimization, and computational methods for complex, data-driven problems in mathematics and applied sciences.
+Outside research, I play Go (1 dan amateur).

 Research Interests